Q: Do you hire J1 or H2B Visa Workers?

 Q: How often can I go to town?

 Our lodge is very remote.
 There are no convenience stores, movie theaters, restaurants, coffee shops, or dance clubs accessible during your workweek.
-With the temporary closure of the Park Road, our lodge is only accessible by air until at least 2025.
-For that reason, the majority of our staff remain onsite for the duration of the summer season, apart from taking advantage of hiking, biking, and canoeing adventures within the park.
+With the temporary closure of the Park Road, our lodge is only accessible by air until at least 2027.
+For that reason, the majority of our staff remain onsite for the duration of the summer season and enjoy hiking, biking, and canoeing adventures within the park.

 Q: What is the weather like?